“What do you have planned for Christmas?”

 In those days a decree went out from Caesar Augustus that all the world should be registered.
 This was the first registration when Quirinius was governor of Syria.
 And all went to be registered, each to his own town.
 And Joseph also went up from Galilee, from the town of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David, to be registered with Mary, his betrothed, who was with child.
 And while they were there, the time came for her to give birth.
 And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn (vs. 1-7).

-As we zoom out and view the whole of history, we see that Augustus, the “exalted one,” in expanding an empire, issued a decree that moved the Messiah, the Annointed One, to the exact prophesied place of birth where He was born the King of Kings.
-Not only that, the long peace brought by Augustus’ reign and the massive network of Roman roads later allowed for the rapid spread of the gospel of Jesus throughout the known world.
+As we zoom out and view the whole of history, we see that Augustus, the “exalted one,” in expanding his empire, issued a decree that moved the Messiah, the Anointed One, to the exact prophesied place of birth where he was born the King of Kings.
 Only God’s hand could stitch such a pattern.
+A birth that was wholly inconvenient from a human standpoint was nothing short of a holy invasion from God’s perfect perspective.
+The cry of that newborn was nothing short of the battle cry of a King.